aws-samples/aws-secure-environment-accelerator/README.md

 ### Centralized Logging

 - Deploys an rsyslog auto-scaling cluster behind an NLB, all syslogs forwarded to CWL
-- Centralizes logging to a single centralize S3 bucket (enables, configures and centralizes)
+- Centralizes logging to a single centralized S3 bucket (enables, configures and centralizes)
-  - VPC Flow logs (Enhanced metadata fields and CWL destination coming soon)
+  - VPC Flow logs w/Enhanced metadata fields (also sent to CWL)
   - Organizational Cost and Usage Reports
   - CloudTrail Logs including S3 Data Plane Logs (also sent to CWL)
   - All CloudWatch Logs (includes rsyslog logs)